sunilsomarajan/unsplash-bulma-react/README.md

 - clone the repo

-- Add the UNSPLASH API KEY in App.js
+- Add your UNSPLASH API KEY in App.js

 - npm install